apache/beam/website/www/site/content/en/get-started/tour-of-beam.md

 # The Tour of Beam

-Please [click here](https://tour.beam.apache.org/) to access "the Tour of Beam".
+Please [click here](https://tour.beam.apache.org/) to access the "Tour of Beam".